tim-hogan/glidingops/README.md

 [Laravel Homestead](https://laravel.com/docs/5.8/homestead) uses [Vagrant](https://www.vagrantup.com/) to build and provision a virtual machine with all the packages necessary for running the project on your local machine (php5.6, mysql, apache etc.).

-Before you move on, you'll have to make sure you have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed on your development machine.
+Before you move on, you'll have to make sure you have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and Vagrant(https://www.vagrantup.com/) installed on your development machine.
 VirtualBox is our default choice for running the aformentioned virtual machine.
 If you do not fency VirtualBox, you can use any of the Vagrant's [supported providers](https://www.vagrantup.com/docs/providers/).
 Just edit `glidingops/lrv/Homestead.yaml` and specify your provider of choice.

 After you've checked out the project, change current folder to `lrv`.
 All commands for setting up the environment will be run from this folder.
 ```bash